-- 22.1 The Gambling Act 2005 states that a licensing authority may "prepare a statement of principles that they propose to apply in exercising their functions under this Schedule" which "may, in particular, specify matters that the licensing authority propose to consider in determining the suitability of the applicant for a permit". - 22.2 Statement of Principles Applicants should set out the types of gaming that he or she is intending to offer and that the applicant should be able to demonstrate: - that they understand the limits to stakes and prizes that are set out in Regulations; - and that the gaming offered is within the law. - Clear policies that outline the steps to be taken to protect children from harm. - 22.3 In making its decision on an application for this permit the licensing authority does not need to have regard to the licensing objectives but must have regard to any Gambling Commission guidance (Gambling Act 2005, Schedule 14 paragraph 8(3)). - 22.4 It should be noted that there are conditions in the Gambling Act 2005 by which the permit holder must comply, but that the licensing authority cannot attach conditions.
-The conditions in the Act are:
+- 22.1 The Gambling Act 2005 states that a licensing authority may "prepare a statement of principles that they propose to apply in exercising their functions under this Schedule" which "may, in particular, specify matters that the licensing authority propose to consider in determining the suitability of the applicant for a permit". - 22.2 Statement of Principles Applicants should set out the types of gaming that he or she is intending to offer and that the applicant should be able to demonstrate: - that they understand the limits to stakes and prizes that are set out in Regulations; - and that the gaming offered is within the law. - Clear policies that outline the steps to be taken to protect children from harm. - 22.3 In making its decision on an application for this permit the licensing authority does not need to have regard to the licensing objectives but must have regard

-- the limits on participation fees, as set out in regulations, must be complied with; - all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played; - the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize); and - participation in the gaming must not entitle the player to take part in any other gambling.
+- to any Gambling Commission guidance (Gambling Act 2005, Schedule 14 paragraph 8(3)). - 22.4 It should be noted that there are conditions in the Gambling Act 2005 by which the permit holder must comply, but that the licensing authority cannot attach conditions.
+The conditions in the Act are: - the limits on participation fees, as set out in regulations, must be complied with: - all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played; - the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize); and - participation in the gaming must not entitle the player to take part in any other gambling.

-23. Club Gaming and Club Machines Permits
+23. Club Gaming and Club Machine Permits

-23.1 Members Clubs and Miners' welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit.
-The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in forthcoming regulations.

-Members Clubs and Miner's welfare institutes - and also Commercial Clubs - may apply for a Club Machine Permit.
+- 23.1 Based on experience of a test purchase exercise undertaken at licensed premises in 2019, which resulted in a 100% failure rate at those premises, members clubs are strongly advised to review and improve their staff training and the supervision of gaming machines in order to protect children from gambling harm. - 23.2 Members Clubs and Miners' welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit .
+The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in forthcoming regulations. - Members Clubs and Miner's welfare institutes and also Commercial Clubs may apply for a Club Machine Permit.
 A Club Machine permit will enable the premises to provide gaming machines (3 machines of categories B, C or D).
-NB Commercial Clubs may not site category B3A gaming machines offering lottery games in their club.

-23.2 This licensing authority notes that the Gambling Commission's Guidance states:

-25.44 The LA has to satisfy itself that the club meets the requirements of the Act to obtain a club gaming permit.
+NB Commercial Clubs may not site category B3A gaming machines offering lottery games in their club. - 23.3 This licensing authority notes that the Gambling Commission's Guidance states: - 25.44 The LA has to satisfy itself that the club meets the requirements of the Act to obtain a club gaming permit.
 In doing so it will take account a number of matters as outlined in sections 25.45-25.47 of the Gambling Commission's Guidance.
 These include the constitution of the club, the frequency of gaming, and ensuring that there are more than 25 members.